You only need a few ingredients and less than 30 minutes to make delicious, flavorful Vegetarian Fajitas.

 From the sweetness of the onions to the char of peppers to hearty, earthy portobello mushrooms to the bold fajita seasoning, these Veggie Fajitas are not lacking in texture or flavor.
 When served with creamy avocado, these Vegetarian fajitas are a simple, yet perfect flavorful dinner that is perfect for any night of the week.

 Notes on Ingredients

 - Peppers: Use any large, ripe peppers you like.
 I love a mixture of red and yellow bell peppers, but green and orange peppers are also great options.

 - Onions: A regular yellow onion or sweet onion, like a Vidalia onion, are both great options for fajitas.
 They both caramelize beautifully and lend the fajitas delicious flavor.

-- Portabello Mushrooms: Portabello mushrooms give these fajitas texture, meatiness, and make them feel more substantial.
+- Portobello Mushrooms: Portobello mushrooms give these fajitas texture, and meatiness, and make them feel more substantial.
 I don't remove the gills from the mushrooms, as I like the meaty taste it gives these fajitas.
-But if the texture bothers you, by all means, scrape the gills from the mushrooms before adding to the skillet.
+But if the texture bothers you, by all means, scrape the gills from the mushrooms before slicing and adding them to the skillet.